-The Toronto office hires students through the articling process governed by the Law Society of Ontario.
-We have now filled all articling positions for the 2020/2021 articling year.
+The Toronto and Vaughan offices hire students through the articling process governed by the Law Society of Ontario.
+We have now filled all articling positions for the 2021/2022 articling year.

 Our students are exposed to a wide variety of work during their articling year.
 Students will typically assist and accompany lawyers on discoveries, hearings, trials, mediations, commercial deal closings and client meetings.
 Students are also assigned and have carriage of Small Claims Court files.

 Students may also have the opportunity to participate in a secondment arranged by our office.
 In the past, students have been on secondment at the Ontario Securities Commission, Ontario Labour Relations Board, and other large corporate clients and charities.

 We encourage our students to participate in all aspects of firm life.
 In the past, we have arranged social and charitable activities including: bowling night; ping pong; Habitat for Humanity builds; and a BBQ.
 We also have “Call to the Bar” — a regular get-together with all the professionals.